Blog

 A great outcome

-The outcome for the company was also very good.
+The outcome for the company was good.
 They agreed to cancel the invoice and had to pay $195 for the mediation service.
 But they didn’t have to comply with my request for a signed apology for having caused me months of anxiety, stress and sleeplessness.
 And if not for the VSBC, the company may have taken me to court to get their money which would most likely have cost them tens of thousands of dollars.

 Now you know where to go for help